 There may be specific occasions, such as when a pupil/ student suffers a serious illness or accident, when staff or volunteers may wish to give a child or young person a gift.
-However, staff and volunteers need to be aware that the giving of gifts can be misinterpreted by others as a gesture either to bribe or groom8 a young person.
+However, staff and volunteers need to be aware that the giving of gifts could be interpreted by others as a gesture either to bribe or groom9.
+It might also be perceived that a 'favour' of some kind is expected in return.

 It is therefore recommended that when gifts are given in specific circumstances, they should be given by the whole staff group or by groups of staff (e.g. a vocational department) or on behalf of the whole school, in line with the agreed policy, by agreement with a senior manager and the action should be recorded.

-Staff and volunteers should exercise care when selecting children and/or young people for specific activities, jobs or privileges in order to avoid perceptions of favouritism or unfairness.
+Staff and volunteers should exercise care when selecting children and/or young people for specific activities, jobs or privileges in order to avoid perceptions of favouritism, unfairness or injustice.
 Similar care should be exercised when pupils are excluded from an activity.
 Methods and criteria for selection and exclusion should always be subject to clear, fair, agreed criteria and subject to scrutiny.